+44 (0)20 7822 1200

 Sam is building a busy product liability practice, including both personal injury and property damage claims.
 He handles claims involving a wide range of products, recently including prostheses, white goods, car parts and batteries

 Prior to coming to the Bar, Sam worked on CPA claims at a large solicitors’ firm.
 He has particular expertise in claims involving allegedly defective medical devices, where he is able to draw on his clinical negligence practice.
 Sam has knowledge of the challenges of GLOs, having been involved in a number of group claims across various areas of law.

-- MG v.
-An NHS Trust: Sam represented the successful NHS Trust in a claim alleging a failure to fit and / or manage a temporary epicardial pacing system properly.
+MG v.
+Sheffield Teaching Hospitals NHS Foundation Trust (2017): Sam represented the NHS Trust in a claim alleging a failure to fit and / or manage a temporary epicardial pacing system properly.
 The judge found that the care provided by the Trust’s clinicians was exemplary.

 Sam is an experienced employment practitioner who regularly acts for a broad range of clients, including individual employees and employers, SMEs, multinational companies, local authorities and central government departments.
 His current and recent cases include: